mirai1st/MC-Tiktok-Viewer-Control/README.md

 ## ⚡ How to install and use?
 > 1. Download and extract the .zip files in the downloads section.
-> 2. Double click 'viewer-control.exe' to get started.
+> 2. Run 'main.py' using phyton.

 For more information, see [Documentation](https://mirai1st.github.io/viewer-control/documentation)